JugalDeshmukh/Tag-Identification-Using-NLP/README.md

 # Tag-Identification-Using-NLP

 This project fetches the text from a Wikipedia page, removes stopwords, and plots the frequency distribution of the remaining words using Python.
-Specifically, the script is configured to analyze the Wikipedia page for "Microsoft"
+Specifically, the script is configured to analyze the Wikipedia page for "Microsoft" and provide the top 30 words (tags) with the highest frequency count using basic NLP techniques.

 ## A) Prerequisites
 Before you begin, ensure you have met the following requirements: